Financials

 Distribution and marketing expense

-The increase in distribution costs by 0.8% for FY 2024 compared to FY 2023 was mainly due to higher sales and marketing expenses incurred through travel agents and online reservation portals in the Group's hotels.
+TThe decrease in distribution costs by 3.1% for 1H 2025 compared to 1H 2024 was mainly due to lower sales and marketing expenses incurred through travel agents and online reservation portals in the Group's hotels.

 Administrative expenses

-The increase in administrative expenses by 21.1% for FY 2024 compared to FY 2023 was mainly due to higher overhead expenses, including utilities and payroll costs, in the Group's hotels.
+The increase in administrative expenses by 12.3% for 1H 2025 compared to 1H 2024 was mainly due to higher overhead expenses, especially the payroll costs, in the Group's hotels, as well as the impact of a full six months of operations at a hotel in Malaysia.

 Finance costs

-The decrease in finance costs by 9.8% for FY 2024 compared to FY 2023 was mainly due to reduction in interest rates.
+The decrease in finance costs by 15.4% for 1H 2025 compared to 1H 2024 was mainly due to lower interest rates in FY2025 as most of the Group's borrowings are repriced at short intervals.

 Income tax expense